mbilokonsky/bash-color/README.md

 var string = color.bash_codes.GREEN.text + "This text is green." + color.REMOVE_COLOR;
 ```
 Just pay attention to that `color.REMOVE_COLOR` append - if you don't add that you may accidentally have all the rest of your console output colored until you do.
 The convenience methods all append that for you.

+Please understand the way bash color codes work: these methods actually prepend and append characters to your strings.
+These characters are only meaningful in a bash environment - they tell bash how to color the following text.
+If you try to add this stuff to strings that will be later rendered in an HTML page then you're going to see some weird characters show up - don't do that.

+The whole point of this is that you can quickly and easily wrap pieces of text just before logging them to the console.
+This is useful in things like logging tools (`console.log(color.red('[error]') + ' - ' + err)`), or if you're building some sort of CLI interface and expect the user to interact directly with various color-coded pieces of text in the console.